Dan Stevens: Career

 In 2018, Stevens starred in the Netflix thriller film Apostle, directed by Gareth Huw Evans.
 In 2019, Stevens co-starred in the drama Lucy in the Sky, released in September 2019.
 It co-stars Natalie Portman and Jon Hamm, and is directed by Legion creator, Noah Hawley.

 In 2020, Stevens co-starred alongside Harrison Ford in The Call of the Wild, released on 21 February 2020.
 The film is based on the American classic novel by Jack London.
 He also returned to Broadway to star in Martin McDonagh's dark comedy Hangmen.
 The Atlantic Theater Company production co-starred Mark Addy and Ewen Bremner.
 Stevens played the pivotal role of Mooney.
 The production was to have a 20-week limited engagement at the Golden Theatre in Manhattan.
 Previews began on 29 February, however the production's run was suspended on 11 March, before it had officially opened, due to the COVID-19 pandemic.
 On 20 March the producers announced with regret that the production was closed permanently.
 All Broadway theatres were shut down soon afterwards.
 The same year, he appears as an "absurdly lascivious" Russian crooner in the Netflix musical comedy film Eurovision Song Contest: The Story of Fire Saga, co-starring with Will Ferrell and Rachel McAdams.

 In 2021, Stevens played a robot in the German language sci-fi romance I'm Your Man.

 In 2022, Stevens voiced the villain Admiral Hornagold in the animated movie The Sea Beast, which premiered on Netflix.

 In 2024, Stevens starred in the horror film Cuckoo with Hunter Schafer, Marton Csokas and Jessica Henwick.
-That same year he also played a leading role as the veterinarian Trapper in Godzilla x Kong: The New Empire with Rebecca Hall and Brian Tyree Henry, directed by Adam Wingard.
+That same year he also played a leading role as the veterinarian Trapper Beasley in Godzilla x Kong: The New Empire with Rebecca Hall and Brian Tyree Henry, directed by Adam Wingard.
 Stevens also appeared as Frank, a corrupt ex-police detective in Abigail with Melissa Barrera.

 In 2025, Stevens starred in the biographical drama Swiped with Lily James, the horror film The Ritual with Al Pacino, and the third season of AMC's The Terror, as lead actor and executive producer.
 He also appeared in the Netflix series Zero Day as political commentator Evan Green, starring alongside Robert De Niro, Lizzy Caplan and Jesse Plemons.

+In April 2026, Stevens was cast in the Dexter sequel series, Dexter: Resurrection, portraying serial killer Owen Stark / The Five Borough Killer.

-In 2027, he will reprise the role of Trapper in Godzilla x Kong: Supernova, with new cast members Jack O'Connell, Sam Neill, Alycia Debnam-Carey and Matthew Modine.
+In 2027, he will reprise the role of Trapper Beasley in Godzilla x Kong: Supernova, with new cast members Jack O'Connell, Sam Neill, Alycia Debnam-Carey and Matthew Modine.
 On October 29, 2025, he was cast in the film Hey Bear alongside Mia Goth and Zach Galifianakis.
-Later, on November 3, 2025, it was announced that Stevens had joined the cast of the film Babies alongside Seth Rogen, Zach Cherry, Kate Berlant, and Issa Rae.
+Later, on November 3, 2025, it was announced that Stevens had joined the cast of the film Babies alongside Seth Rogen, Zach Cherry, Kate Berlant, Issa Rae, Ed Helms, Sharon Stone and David Strathairn.

+In August 2026, Stevens was cast as RoboCop/Alex Murphy in the upcoming Amazon Prime Video series.